Responsible sourcing

 Palm oil

-Palm oil is widely used in food products due to its versatility, availability and price, and it can help to create employment in rural areas and therefore alleviate poverty.
-However when palm oil is produced in a non-sustainable way it can cause deforestation, loss of peatland, and biodiversity loss.
-We aim to use 100% certified sustainable palm oil and its derivatives by the end of 2023 and are members of the Roundtable on Sustainable Palm Oil (RSPO).
+Palm oil is widely used in food products due to its versatility, availability and price.
+Oil palm trees produce up to ten times more oil per hectare of land than other oil crops such as sunflower, rapeseed and soya.
+The production of palm oil helps to create employment in rural areas and in turn helps alleviate poverty.
+However, when palm oil is produced in a non-sustainable way, it can cause deforestation, loss of peatland and biodiversity loss.

 Please see our Palm Oil Policy for more information.